antonibrivera/entrack-app-server/README.md

-# Express Boilerplate!
+# EnTrack App

-This is a boilerplate project used for starting new projects!
+This app is made to help entrepreneurs keep track of their time, not just thier finances.

 ## Set up